Class 95 sets a record for largest gathering of people eating chicken rice

 What better way to celebrate the 15th anniversary of the Class 95 show Lunchbreak with Yasminne than with a crowd of people collectively eating one of Singapore's favourite lunches: chicken rice?

-DJ Yasminne Cheng, known for her food recommendations, gathered some of her colleagues and listeners at the Grand Ballroom at Frasers House on Apr 25 for a big mission: to attempt to achieve the Singapore Book of Records title for “The Most Number of People Eating Chicken Rice Together".
+DJ Yasminne Cheng, known for her food recommendations, and some of her colleagues and listeners gathered at the Grand Ballroom at Frasers House on Apr 25 for a big mission: to attempt to achieve the Singapore Book of Records title for “The Most Number of People Eating Chicken Rice Together".

 To do this, a total of 230 participants congregated to enjoy the same meal of steamed chicken rice bento sets with achar.